-16.1 The policy will encourage use ICTs to engage 'hard to reach' learners, with special needs support, more motivating ways of
+16.1 The policy will encourage use ICTs to engage 'hard to reach' learners, with special needs support, more motivating ways of learning, and more choice of how and where to learn.
+ICTs will provide them a medium for education.

-The States will introduce ICTs as a medium and a powerful tool to support inclusive practices to address issues like underachievement and educational exclusion.
+The States will introduce ICTs as a medium and a powerful tool to support inclusive practices to address issues like under-achievement and educational exclusion.

-Note Responses Here

 16.2 Remote Areas: In India, there is large variation between States, districts and blocks with respect to educational infrastructure and outcomes.
 ICTs as a tool can be used to address the issues of accessibility and connectivity as these areas need special attention.
 ICT school programmes should be given priority in the geographically difficult and remote areas.
 Mobile computers vans with ICT Infrastructure can be a good resource for these children.

-Note Responses Here

 16.3 Disadvantaged Groups

 SC and ST children, children belonging to religious, linguistic and ethnic minorities and girls, who have lagged behind in education will be dealt with special focus and strategies both in education planning and implementation.

-Note Responses Here